laro/Cilia/README.md

             - Fast with UTF-32, **but** even with UTF-32 not all grapheme clusters fit into a single code point,
                 - so not:
                     - emoji with modifier characters like skin tone or variation selector,
-                    - diacritical characters (äöü…, depending on the normal form chosen),
+                    - diacritical characters (äöü..., depending on the normal form chosen),
-                    - surely some more …
+                    - surely some more ...
                 - Often slower than UTF-8, simply due to its size (cache, memory bandwidth).
         - **code units**
             - represented by